 No one noticed when 8-year-old Bill came home sad and afraid from being bullied at school.
 He knew that he had to handle it himself, so he did.

 No one noticed when Marcy was bullied either.
 But when she came home sad and afraid, her mother sent her to her room until she could “stop sulking.”

 Child Bill was overlooked at his large family’s annual reunions.

 At Child Marcy’s family reunions, she was displayed by her parents for the relatives to admire her beauty; then she was essentially pushed to the side and ignored.
 At one reunion, teen Marcy refused to put on make-up.
 She wore old jeans and a ripped t-shirt.
-Her parents were so enraged at her refusal make them proud that they totally ignored her at the reunion and refused to acknowledge her existence for weeks after.
+Her parents were so enraged at her refusal to make them proud that they totally ignored her at the reunion and refused to acknowledge her existence for weeks after.

 Bill’s childhood taught him that his feelings and needs didn’t matter.
-So he pushed them down, and lost access to his own emotions.
+So he pushed them down and lost access to his own emotions.
 He is living his adult life without a major source of connection, stimulation, and information.
-This is the “flaw” which he senses deeply, but has no words to describe.
+This is the “flaw” which he senses deeply but has no words to describe.

 Marcy lives her life in the grip of a terrible fear; a fear of being unnoticed.
 “Look at me!
 Look at me!
-Look at me!”, she calls out with her every word and her every act, “I matter!
+Look at me!” she calls out with her every word and her every act, “I matter!
 I matter!
 I matter!”
 Marcy only feels okay when she is in the limelight.
 She learned early and well that when she is not under a spotlight, she is nothing.

 Yes, Bill and Marcy are very, very different.
 But deep down, they share this common core: